-7.2.1 On diagnosis of new HCV infection, confirmation of HCV viraemia with quantitative RNA and genotype, assessment of hepatic inflammation/fibrosis and liver function and concomitant liver disease should be performed.
-1C 7.2.2 LFTs should be repeated at 2 and 4 weeks after commencing ART to detect evidence of hepatotoxicity or IRIS and then monitored regularly throughout pregnancy and postpartum.
-1C 7.2.3 Women with both HCV and HIV should not be treated for HCV with ribavirin-based directly acting antiviral (DAA) therapies, and all women who discover they are pregnant while receiving treatment should discontinue HCV therapy immediately.
-18 7.2.4 Women with both HCV and HIV of child-bearing age wishing to become pregnant should be expedited to have DAA-based HCV therapy.
-2D 7.2.5 Vaccination against HBV is recommended for all women with both HCV and HIV after the first trimester, unless already immune.
-1C 7.2.6 In all HAV non-immune women with both HCV and HIV, HAV vaccination is recommended, after the first trimester as per the normal schedule (0 and 6 months); 1A unless the CD4 cell count is <300 cells/mm3, when an additional dose (0, 1 and 6 months) may be indicated.
-1D 7.2.7 In the absence of obstetric complications, normal vaginal delivery can be recommended if the woman is receiving effective cART for HIV, irrespective of HCV viral load.
-2C 7.2.8 cART should be continued postpartum in all women with both HCV and HIV regardless of HCV viraemia, fibrosis stage or CD4 cell count.
-1A
+On diagnosis of new HCV infection, confirmation of HCV viraemia with quantitative RNA and genotype, assessment of hepatic inflammation/fibrosis and liver function and concomitant liver disease should be performed.
+1C LFTs should be repeated at 2 and 4 weeks after commencing ART to detect evidence of hepatotoxicity or IRIS and then monitored regularly throughout pregnancy and postpartum.
+1C Women with both HCV and HIV should not be treated for HCV with ribavirin-based directly acting antiviral (DAA) therapies, and all women who discover they are pregnant while receiving treatment should discontinue HCV therapy immediately.
+1B Women with both HCV and HIV of child-bearing age wishing to become pregnant should be expedited to have DAA-based HCV therapy.
+2D Vaccination against HBV is recommended for all women with both HCV and HIV after the first trimester, unless already immune.
+1C In all HAV non-immune women with both HCV and HIV, HAV vaccination is recommended, after the first trimester as per the normal schedule (0 and 6 months); 1A unless the CD4 cell count is <300 cells/mm , when an additional dose (0, 1 and 6 months) may be indicated.
+1D In the absence of obstetric complications, normal vaginal delivery can be recommended if the woman is receiving effective cART for HIV, irrespective of HCV viral load.
+2C cART should be continued postpartum in all women with both HCV and HIV regardless of HCV viraemia, fibrosis stage or CD4 cell count.
+1A On diagnosis of new HCV infection, confirmation of HCV viraemia with quantitative RNA and genotype, assessment of hepatic inflammation/fibrosis and liver function and concomitant liver disease should be performed.
+LFTs should be repeated at 2 and 4 weeks after commencing ART to detect evidence of hepatotoxicity or IRIS and then monitored regularly throughout pregnancy and postpartum.
+Women with both HCV and HIV should not be treated for HCV with ribavirin-based directly acting antiviral (DAA) therapies, and all women who discover they are pregnant while receiving treatment should discontinue HCV therapy immediately.
+Women with both HCV and HIV of child-bearing age wishing to become pregnant should be expedited to have DAA-based HCV therapy.
+Vaccination against HBV is recommended for all women with both HCV and HIV after the first trimester, unless already immune.
+In all HAV non-immune women with both HCV and HIV, HAV vaccination is recommended, after the first trimester as per the normal schedule (0 and 6 months); unless the CD4 cell count is <300 cells/mm , when an additional dose (0, 1 and 6 months) may be indicated.
+In the absence of obstetric complications, normal vaginal delivery can be recommended if the woman is receiving effective cART for HIV, irrespective of HCV viral load. cART should be continued postpartum in all women with both HCV and HIV regardless of HCV